aquibe/VacBot/README.md

 <br><br>
 <h1 id="use">How to Use the Bot?</h1>

-1. <a href="https://discord.com/oauth2/authorize?client_id=844918394888388629&permissions=68608&scope=bot">Click here</a> to add the bot to your server or you can <a href="https://discordapp.com/users/844918394888388629/">click here</a> to direct a message to our VavBot<br>
+1. <a href="https://discord.com/oauth2/authorize?client_id=844918394888388629&permissions=68608&scope=bot">Click here</a> to add the bot to your server or you can <a href="https://discord.gg/DUPNJp7vYB/">click here</a> to join our VavBot server<br>
 2. Type <code>$vacbot</code> in text channels to show the wizard where you can see the link to add the bot to other servers and also an option to direct message to the bot.
-Click that link.
+Click that link or clcik on profile.
 3. When you open Direct Message to the bot you can see every command using the <code>help</code> command<br>
 4. First, find your State code using the <code>show states</code> command.<br>
 5. Now find your district code using <code>show district STATE_CODE</code>  -> Eg: for Kerala state, <code>show district 17</code><br>